Symmetry (physics): Conservation laws and symmetry

-Mathematics
+Symmetry transformations of fields

 Continuous symmetries in physics preserve transformations.
 One can specify a symmetry by showing how a very small transformation affects various particle fields.
 The commutator of two of these infinitesimal transformations is equivalent to a third infinitesimal transformation of the same kind hence they form a Lie algebra.

 A general coordinate transformation described as the general field $h(x)$ (also known as a diffeomorphism) has the infinitesimal effect on a scalar $\phi(x)$, spinor $\psi(x)$ or vector field $A(x)$ that can be expressed (using the Einstein summation convention):